-While many people’s favorite apps involve matching sets of candies, launching birds at unstable structures, or chasing around lovable pocket monsters, as an independent contractor you don’t always have the luxury of whittling away time with a game during the day.
+While your favorite apps might involve matching sets of candies, launching birds at unstable structures, or chasing around lovable pocket monsters, you don’t always have the luxury of playing the day away when you run your own business.
 Luckily, there’s another category of apps that are equally engaging—and can help you maximize productivity.

-We’ve assembled a list of 7 apps to assist with some of the most important parts of your daily work life.
-These apps can help with the collaboration, organization, and dedication it takes it takes to be an independent professional.
+We’ve assembled a list of 12 productivity apps to assist with some of the most important parts of your daily work life.
+These productivity apps can help with the collaboration, organization, and dedication it takes to be an independent professional.

 Task management app Todoist is an organization master for independent professionals on the go.
 Create projects along with task to-do lists, sub-tasks, and color-coded priorities.
 Todoist is a cloud-based service, so it will integrate wherever you have it enabled, whether that’s your tablet, smartwatch, or Gmail or Outlook inbox.